-In 2018, Orion College will have two dedicated Educational Psychologists to work across the Primary and High School.
+Orion College has two dedicated educational psychologists that work across the Primary and High School.
 Both psychologists are registered with the Health Professions Council of South Africa (HPCSA) and adhere to the ethical guidelines stipulated by them.

 There is a referral process involved for when intervention is required:

-- At the beginning of the year a blanket consent form is sent out to all parents for them to sign to grant permission for the psychologists to work with the child/ren.
+- At the beginning of the year a blanket consent form is sent out to all parents for them to sign for them to grant permission for the psychologists to work with their child/ren.